News Details

 Key Takeaway · Shortcut for Busy Designers

-If a bundle includes Cat6A, PoE++, or more than four cables in a single path, move one conduit size up by default and check fill using actual ZION OD values.
-The small material cost increase is usually negligible versus the labor and rework cost of a failed pull.
+If a bundle includes Cat6A, PoE++, RG11, shielded Ethernet, or more than four cables in a single pathway, move one conduit size up by default and check fill using actual OD values.
+The small material cost increase is usually far lower than the labor and rework cost of a failed pull.

 Actionable Checklist for Your Next Project

-• Collect actual OD values from ZION datasheets for all planned cable types.
+• Collect actual OD values from datasheets for all planned cable types.

 • Size conduits to ≤40% fill for new installations and ≤30–35% for high-power PoE bundles.